twistedfall/opencv-rust/README.md

 * `clang-runtime` - enables the runtime detection of libclang (`runtime` feature of `clang-sys`).
 Useful as a workaround for when your dependencies (like `bindgen`) pull in `clang-sys` with hard `runtime` feature.
 * `docs-only` - internal usage, for building docs on [docs.rs](https://docs.rs/opencv)
+* `all-modules` - include all OpenCV modules.
+This is the default.
+* If you don't want to include all modules you can specify the module name as a feature.
+Make sure to include all dependent modules, e.g.
+  `opencv = { version = ..., default-features = false, features = ["calib3d", "features2d", "flann"]}`.

 ## API details